rachelwiltshire/bash-scripts/README.md

 # shell-scripts
-Shell scripts used in the analysis of Illumina sequence data
+Shell scripts used in the analysis of Illumina sequence data:

+**1) trimmomatic.sh**

+- removes Illumina sequencing and other adapters and trims poor quality reads